 UnitingCare Queensland acknowledges the pain and suffering of people who experienced abuse at the hands of institutions and individuals and emphatically states that abuse of children is never acceptable.

-UnitingCare Queensland recognises that some people while children in the care of the Uniting Church or former Methodist, Presbyterian and Congregational Churches, did not receive the care that they rightly deserved.
-The Uniting Church has expressed regret and sorrow to these children who suffered neglect and abuse while in institutional care provided by the Church and its agencies in the past.
+UnitingCare Queensland recognises that some children in the care of the Uniting Church or former Methodist, Presbyterian and Congregational Churches, did not receive the care that they rightly deserved.
+The Uniting Church has expressed regret and sorrow to these children who suffered neglect and abuse while in institutional care provided by the Church and its agencies.

 The President of the Uniting Church in Australia, Stuart McMillan, apologised to survivors on 4 June 2018 while announcing the Church’s decision to opt in to the National Redress Scheme for people who have experienced institutional child sexual abuse.
 He said, “We acknowledge the impact of child sexual abuse in the lives of those who have been abused in our institutions or those of our predecessor Churches.
 To each survivor and all of their families, I am truly sorry.”

 On 22 October 2018 the Prime Minister of Australia will deliver a National Apology to Victims and Survivors of Institutional Child Sexual Abuse.
 The Australian Government will offer the apology to help the healing process.